uva-spin/Test-VIs/variable_sharing/README.md

 * With a letency of 0.5 seconds?
     * Should be fine for VIs on the target computer.
     * Not fine for VIs on the NMR computer?
 0.1 s?
-* On local computer, not over network?
+* Communication on local computer and also over network.
     * Actually the commnication over network will be necessary for the NMR computer?

 ## Desired Specification